Frost-group/pathintegraldynamics/0002-QuantumDynamics-Tests/Pentacene/README.md

 * The damping nature appears to be similar but the jagged bits of the curve aren't obtained and it appears to be a very smooth damped oscillator.

+Updated Notes (10 Oct) :

+* Better results with QCPI on longer time-step.

+* Doesn't converge as well and starts to explode after allowing it to propagate for a while.